mahlberg-lab/clic/docs/cliccorpora.rst

 .. _figure-version-numbers-github:
 .. figure:: images/figure-version-numbers-github.png

+   The "commit" version number of the Github corpora repository

 .. _figure-version-numbers:
 .. figure:: images/figure-version-numbers.png

+   The CLiC release and corpora version numbers in the CLiC interface

 The Corpora repository also contains the full text of the corpus files